-- Complete the process for enrollment to QVCC.
+- 1. Apply for GI Bill benefits through the website www.gibill.va.gov, which contains updated information regarding educational assistance and benefits. - 2.
+Complete the process for enrollment to QVCC.
 Matriculate into a VA approved program of study.
-Provide an official transcript of all previous college credits that apply to your QVCC program of study. - 2.
-Submit a Certificate of Eligibility to the QVCC Financial Aid/Veterans Affairs Office. - Meet with an academic advisor each semester to be sure that all courses being registered for are required for your agreed plan of study.
-Only courses pertaining to the major are certifiable. - 4.
-Bring a signed copy of the program curriculum sheet to the QVCC FA/VA Office. - 5.
-Register with the QVCC FA/VA Office each semester to continue benefits. - 6.
-Verify attendance twice per semester by returning Monthly Certification Forms (MCF). - Notify the QVCC FA/VA Office of any change of program or change in credits during the semester. - 8.
+Provide an official transcript of all previous college credits that apply to your QVCC program of study.

+- 3. Submit a Certificate of Eligibility to the QVCC Veterans' Affairs Office. - 4.
+Meet with an academic advisor each semester to be sure that all courses being registered for are required for your agreed plan of study.
+Only courses pertaining to the major are certifiable. - 5.
+Bring a signed copy of the program curriculum sheet to the QVCC VA Office. - 6.
+Register with the QVCC VA Office each semester to continue benefits. - 7.
+Verify attendance twice per semester by returning Monthly Certification Forms (MCF). - 8.
+Notify the QVCC VA Office of any change of program or change in credits during the semester. - 9.
 Maintain satisfactory academic progress.

-Check with our Financial Aid/Veterans Affairs Office for further information.
+Check with our Veterans Affairs Office for further information.